 What are the new plans?

 We are keeping it simple.
-There is a free plan and two paid plans.
+There is a free plan and three paid plans.
+It’s important to note that the free plan can run a maximum of 10 concurrent browsers at the same time, whereas the paid plans can run 1,000 concurrent browsers.
 Larger plans are available, feel free to get in touch if that is of interest!

 Why the change?

 We have spent a lot of time with customers trying to help them understand how much Browserless will cost.
 Over and over again we have seen that customers know how many Sessions they need, but equating that into time is much less predictable.
 The internet can also be fairly volatile – a website that took 5 seconds to load might suddenly take 20 or more.
 Units are closely equivalent to Sessions, so it made a lot more sense to us and we think it will make things more predictable for customers.

 Usage-based plans also led to less predictable Browserless costs for customers.
 Our new monthly subscriptions cost less per Session and allow customers to have more predictable monthly costs.
 If you go over your plan we now have Unit based overages, so your service won’t just stop!

 Last, and not least, we wanted to have a forever free plan!
 This helps individual developers prototype, or hobbyists experiment indefinitely.
 We think many folks will benefit!

 A Unit is mostly equivalent to a Session.
 Each webpage you scrape, each PDF you generate, or each test browser you launch is a Session, and will be one Unit.
 If a Session is long-lived, every 30 seconds of that Session is a Unit; so a 75-second Session would be 3 Units.
 Here’s a quick chart to gauge what a Unit might look like: